alissonzampietro/ezstock/README.md

  - `docker exec php bin/console doctrine:migrations:execute --up DoctrineMigrations\\Version20240730002030`

 ## Import postman
-You can find all postman files inside the folder `assets/postman`.
-Just import both files to your postman app.
+You can find all postman files (environments file and collections file) to be imported inside the folder `assets/postman`.